 5 inches = slant height

 It's not always possible to find the square roots of numbers by guessing and checking.
-Many numbers do not have exact square roots, and you will need a calculator to find an approximation.
+Many numbers do not have exact square roots, so you may need a calculator to find an approximation.